Whistler SAR Blog

 BLACKCOMB BACKCOUNRTY

-Blackcomb's backcounrty is huge!
-Full of big glaciers/ crevassed areas, cliffs, icefalls, gullies, and big mountain terrain.
-If you don't know exactly what your doing, and are very good at it please stay away.
-You will get spanked!
-Blackcomb backcountry is a place to explore once you've mastered your route finding abilities, and snowpack evaluation.
+Blackcomb's backcountry is huge!
+Full of big glaciers/ crevassed areas, cliffs, ice falls, gullies, and big mountain terrain.
+Blackcomb backcountry is a place to explore once you've mastered your route finding abilities, and snow pack evaluation.

 RESPECT ALL AVALANCHE CLOSURES AND PERMANENTLY CLOSED AREAS!!!!!